-24. Access to resources such as land and water is often an underlying cause of conflict.
-With careful understanding of antecedents, any imbalances and sensitive situations must be addressed through both formal and traditional systems, to ensure equitable access and use of such resources by all communities.
+- 22. The first pre-condition for achieving sustainable recovery and resettlement of displaced populations is to address the challenge of ensuring security and protection, and eliminating the circumstances that generate dispute and conflict.
+In this respect, the restoration -- or where it did not exist before, the institution -- of an effective and sympathetic law-keeping service, backed by an impartial and equally effective judiciary, is crucial. - 23.
+Shelter is one of the most visible and immediate needs in post-crisis settings.
+Relief efforts are often focused on providing shelter quickly, without taking into account the impact of short-term shelter strategies.
+Long-term shelter strategies focus not only on determining and implementing realistic and permanent reconstruction plans for affected communities, but also seek to rebuild community confidence and support structures for civic responsibility and urban governance through participatory planning of reconstruction processes.
+Shelter issues are closely bound to mitigation aspects as well, particularly in disasters.
+The development of disaster-resistant housing is a major factor in reducing vulnerability.
+Shelter issues in mitigation, however, go beyond the structural.
+Rights to ownership and security of tenure make an enormous difference to the maintenance, management and development of shelter, particularly in urban areas.
+When people have security where they live, they are better able to manage space, and engage in activities that will reduce, rather than increase, their vulnerability. - 24.
+Access to resources such as land and water is often an underlying cause of conflict.
+With careful understanding of antecedents, any imbalances and sensitive situations must be addressed through both formal and traditional systems to ensure equitable access to and use of resources by all communities.
 In the same vein, the system for allocation, use and registration of land and property will need to be rationalized.
-This is a crucial tool for conflict resolution, but also in mitigation of future disasters.
+This is a crucial tool for conflict resolution, but also for mitigation of future disasters.
 Security of tenure and access to land are therefore central issues in disaster response, in particular with reference to displaced populations.
-Secure tenure is crucial when developing programmes to minimize vulnerability of populations to future crises, with key elements of protecting the land and property rights of affected/displaced persons, and developing longer term solutions for land and property dispute resolution.
+Secure tenure is crucial when developing programmes to minimize vulnerability of populations to future crises, with key elements of protecting the land and property rights of affected/displaced persons and developing longer term solutions for land and property dispute resolution.

-B. Ensuring sustainable returns and reintegration:
+B. Ensuring sustainable returns and reintegration

-- 25. At least 25 million people spread over 52 countries are displaced by violence, persecution and/or disasters but remain within the borders of their own countries.
-Internally Displaced Persons (IDPs) are the single most vulnerable population in the world.
-During displacement, IDPs are often subject to physical violence; women and children are particularly vulnerable as they are at the highest risk of losing everything.
-Most importantly, IDPs are unlike refugees, in that they do not have legal status protecting their lives and rights. - 26.
-Large scale movements of populations away from vulnerable areas during conflict or disaster often lead to longer term displacement of these groups.
-This displacement results from chronic insecurity, lack of rehabilitation of disaster struck areas, or inability to return due to other constraints.
-The response in addressing immediate needs of the displaced must consider their longer term needs as well, either in-situ, or in their places of origin.
+- 25. At least 25 million people spread over 52 countries are displaced by violence, persecution and/or disasters but remain within the borders of their own countries 12.
+Internally displaced persons 13 are the single most vulnerable population in the world.
+During displacement, internally displaced persons are often subject to physical violence.
+Women and children are particularly vulnerable, as they are at the highest risk of losing everything.
+Most importantly, internally displaced persons are unlike refugees in that they do not have legal status protecting their lives and rights. - 26.
+Large scale movements of populations away from vulnerable areas during conflict or disaster often lead to longer-term displacement of these groups.
+This displacement results from chronic insecurity, lack of rehabilitation of disaster-struck areas or inability to return home due to other constraints.
+Efforts to address the immediate needs of the displaced must consider their longer-term needs as well, either in-situ or in their places of origin.
 The response phase after disaster or conflict tends to approach displaced populations as beneficiaries rather than partners in the recovery process.
-Displaced populations represent future human resources in the post-conflict and post-crisis environments.